Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees

 \subsection{Lamperti-type representation}

-\begin{proposition} Let $X_t$ be a L\'evy process with regular Laplace exponent and assume that the locally bounded competition mechanisms $g$ is such that $\lim\limits_{z\to 0} \frac{g(z)}{z}$ exists.
+\begin{proposition} Let $X_t$ be a L\'evy process with Laplace exponent satisfying \eqref{psi2} and \eqref{psi3}, and assume that the locally bounded competition mechanisms $g$ is such that $\lim\limits_{z\to 0} \frac{g(z)}{z}$ exists.
 For each $x>0$ there is a unique strong solution $U_t$ to the SDE \eqref{OHish}.
 Moreover, if we set

 with $C_t$ the right inverse of $\eta_{t}:=\inf \left\{s>0:\int_{0}^{s}\frac{\diffd r}{U_r }>t \right\}$, there exists in some enlarged probability space a Brownian motion $B^V$ and an independent Poisson point process $N^V$ in $[0,\infty)^3$ with intensity measure $\diffd t\otimes \diffd \nu \otimes \Pi(\diffd r)$, such that